bgeschka/objectsh/README.md

 # objectsh
 PoC for Posix shell scripts with objects in ~66 lines

-For examples check the lower part of objectsh.sh you can run them with TEST=1 ./objectsh.sh
+Examples in the lower part of objectsh.sh you can run them with TEST=1 ./objectsh.sh

 ## Implements